-White: A person having origins in any of the peoples of Europe, the Middle East, or North Africa.
+White: A person having origins in any of the peoples of Europe, the Middle East, or North provided.
+The recipient is the entire legal entity, even if only a particular component of the entity is designated in the award document.
+For this Manual, the LGOA will use Grantee instead of Recipient.